Lane Keeping Aid steers the car back into its lane and/or alerts the driver with vibrations in the steering wheel.

 Lane assistance does not engage on sharp inside curves.

-In some situations, lane assistance allows lane lines to be crossed without intervening with either steering assistance or a warning - e.g. when using the direction indicators or cutting bends.
+In some situations, lane assistance allows lane lines to be crossed without intervening with either steering assistance or a warning – e.g. when using the direction indicators or if the car is allowed to cut the corners in bends.

 For steering assistance with lane assistance to work, the driver must have his/her hands on the steering wheel, which the system will continue to monitor.